ZOPE3n/key-valuestore/README.md

 # key-valuestore
-This is a Fault tolerance scalable key value store
+This is a Fault Tolerant and Scalable Key-value Store